BEST HALLOWEEN EVENTS FOR KIDS IN MANHATTAN

 Washington Square Park, Greenwich Village

-Join Watson Adventures on a ghostly scavenger hunt for kids and adults.
-Kids and adults work together to uncover the stories of creepy places and the ghosts that have haunted them.
-Starring secret cemeteries, looming skeletons, the haunted homes of Edgar Allen Poe and Mark Twain, bats on a building, Dickensian door knockers, Harry Potter's nemesis, and a gorilla in a window.
-Not recommended for children younger than 7.
+Adults and kids ages 7 and older work together to uncover the stories of creepy places and the ghosts that have haunted them.
+Explore secret cemeteries in search of looming skeletons, bats on buildings, Dickensian door knockers, Harry Potter’s nemesis, and a gorilla in a window.
+Advance purchase is required online.
+Not recommended for children under the age of 7.
 Kids must be accompanied by an adult, and vice versa—teams with only adults are not permitted on this hunt.

 Halloween Murder Mystery